Liberty International (organization)

-Liberty International (the new public name of the International Society for Individual Liberty, Inc. or ISIL) is a non-profit, libertarian educational and networking organization based near Austin, Texas.
-It encourages activism in libertarian and individual rights areas by the 'freely chosen strategies' of its members.
+Liberty International (the new public name of the International Society for Individual Liberty, Inc. or ISIL) is a non-profit, libertarian educational and networking organization based in Dallas, Texas.
+It encourages activism in libertarian and individual rights areas through the 'freely chosen strategies' of its members.
 Its history dates back to 1969 as the Society for Individual Liberty, founded by Don Ernsberger and Dave Walter.
 The previous name (ISIL) was adopted in 1989 after a merger with Libertarian International was coordinated by Vincent Miller, who became president of the new organization.

-Jacek Spendel serves as a current President with Jim Elwood as the current executive director.
-Board members include chair Mary Ruwart, Ken Schoolland, James Lark, David Walter, Per Bylund, Lobo Tiggre, and Jose Cordiero.
+The organization is chaired by Mary Ruwart with Jacek Spendel serving as current president.
+Board Members include Ken Schoolland, James Lark, Per Bylund, Lobo Tigre, Jose Codiero, and David Walter.
 The organization has members in over 80 countries.

 Activities

 Liberty International sponsors an annual conference which attract libertarian, classical liberal, and other political speakers.
 Among others, these have included Nobel laureate Milton Friedman and President of Costa Rica Miguel Ángel Rodríguez.
-LI also sponsors student programs including Liberty Camps and Project Arizona, and book translations.
+It has sponsored a variety of educational materials and member projects from its website, and has incorporated other libertarian entities such as Laissez Faire Books.